gilf/qwik-d3/README.md

 The component expects two props:
 - data - the data that should be used inside the graph.
 - create - a QRL function that will be responsible to create the d3 visualization inside the container.
+- options - a Record<string, string> that is used to pass configurations to the create function

 For example inside your qwik component you have a list and a createGraph QRL: